-The Girls’ Education Challenge Fund (GEC) seeks to support a range of interventions and innovations in DFID partner countries to ensure that girls overcome gender specific obstacles to enrolling, remaining in school and learning.
-While GEC is being implemented by a number of organisations on the ground, we are part of an Evaluation Manager Consortium (led by Coffey) that seeks to establish and share what works and what doesn’t, though project evaluations, meta-analysis and thematic studies.
+The Girls’ Education Challenge Fund (GEC) seeks to support a range of interventions and innovations in DFID partner countries to ensure girls overcome gender specific obstacles to enrolling, remaining in school and learning.
+While GEC is being implemented by a number of organisations on the ground, we are part of an Evaluation manager Consortium (Led by Coffey) that seeks to establish and share what works and what doesn’t, through project evaluations, meta-analysis and thematic studies.

-The thematic research would provide understandings of the processes of the GEC projects’ implementation in relation to their wider educational and socio-cultural and economic contexts (Step Change and Innovations Window).
+The thematic research would provide understandings of the processes if the GEC projects’ implementation in relation to their wider educational and socio-economic contexts (Step Change and Innovations Window).
 Its aim is to provide insights into factors that influence change and offer explanatory narratives of the processes that link the input-output (baseline and final) evaluations.
 It will ask how and why gendered relationships, practices and structurally and historically entrenched inequalities at local and national levels influence marginalised girls’ ability to achieve academically, and how and why change can and does take place.
-This will be done through the development of case studies in selected countries (chosen in relation to, among other things, the proposed Longitudinal Studies and the emerging analysis from baseline data collection) which will offer insights from multiple levels (school, family, community, region and nation) and multiple stakeholders (learners, teachers, parents, educational officials etc.).
+This will be done through the development of case studies in selected countries (chosen in relation to, among other things, the proposed Longitudinal Studies and the emerging analysis from baseline data collection) which will offer insight form multiple levels (school, family, community, region and nation) and multiple stakeholders (learners, teachers, parents, education officials etc.).

-• How do the projects relate to the wider educational and socio-cultural and economic context?
+How do the projects relate to the wider educational, socio-cultural and economic context?

 How do the projects’ aims and ways of working cohere or challenge the priorities and values given to girls’ education by girls, teachers and wider agents?

 In what ways are the wider conditions in which the projects operate enabling or disabling achievement of project goals?